AtiqaShahid/hooked-on-kawaii/README.md

 # 🌸 Hooked on Kawaii

-A playful, aesthetic, and emotionally engaging web experience inspired by kawaii culture.
-This project focuses on creating a **cute, interactive, and visually comforting interface** that blends modern frontend design with expressive UI styling.
+A cute, aesthetic frontend web experience inspired by handmade crochet culture and kawaii design principles.
+The project focuses on **emotional UI, playful interaction, and a soft visual storytelling experience**.

 ---